madelinepet/snakes-cafe/README.md

 ### Wednesday 8/15/2018 3:49PM: Added a sides display function that displays sides multiple times.
 ### Wednesday 8/15/2018 4:12PM: Now have a subtotal when items added to cart and each item starts with a stock quantity of 10.
 ### Wednesday 8/15/2018 7:10PM: Have a CSV file and am printing the data to the console, but it has not been formatted yet.
 The program still draws from the old menu.
+### Wednesday 8/15/2018 7:48PM: The CSV data works like a buggy version of my old hard-coded menu.
+When item added to cart, it adds a bunch of times.
+I need to figure out another way to store the count for each item.